Conformal mappings in perturbative QCD: Applications

 \subsection{Adler function in massless QCD}

-We consider the so-called reduced Adler function \cite{Beneke:2008ad} \beq \widehat{D}(s) \equiv 4 \pi^2 D(s) -1, \eeq where $D(s)=-s \,d\Pi(s)/ds$ is the logarithmic derivative of the invariant amplitude $\Pi(s)$ of the two-current correlation tensor.
+We consider the so-called reduced Adler function \cite{Beneke:2008ad} \beq \widehat{D}(s) \equiv 4 \pi^2 D(s) -1, \eeq where $D(s)=-s \,d\Pi(s)/ds$ is the logarithmic derivative of the invariant amplitude $\Pi(s)$ of the two-current correlation tensor and $s=q^2$ is the momentum variable.
 From general principles of field theory, it is known that $\wh D(s)$ is an analytic function of real type (i.e. it satisfies the Schwarz reflection property $\wh D(s^*)=\wh D^*(s)$) in the complex $s$ plane cut along the timelike axis for $s\ge 4 m_\pi^2$.